Updated: Aug 12

 3. The school environment would not have suited her learning style.

-Bean is a kinaesthetic learner, which means that she learns through moving and doing.
+Bean is a kinaesthetic learner, which means that she learns best through moving and doing.
 Even in the Reception year, which is thought to be largely play based, a good part of the day is spent sitting on the carpet and sitting at tables, looking and listening to the teacher.
 This can suit auditory and visual learners reasonably well, but can be a challenge for kinaesthetic learners.

 4. Play matters.